hone1er/threes/README.md

 - Join previously created rooms
 - Choose between public or private(password protected) rooms

-# What I learned making this game
+# Learnings

-The main goal of this project was to learn more about using web sockets and building a web apps with React, using hooks.
+- Building a web app with React using modern hooks and functional components

-I learned how to connect the client and server through a web socket and how to use this connection to communicate between clients.
-I also learned about the use of namespaces as they relate to sockets, and how to create, join, and communicate with rooms within each namespace.
+- Connecting the client and server through a web socket and use this connection to communicate between clients.
+The use of namespaces as they relate to sockets, and how to create, join, and communicate with rooms within each namespace.

-This game has also allowed me to improve my working knowledge of hooks and the context API from React.
+- Improve working knowledge of hooks and the context API from React.
 All state management was done with hooks and the context API.

-This project was implemented using Socket.io and Express, as well as ReactJS for the front-end.
+- Smart-contract creation, deployment, & interaction with Solidity and Ethers.js